donatogomez/ays9/docs/gettingstarted/zt.md

 zerotier-cli info
 ```

+In case you get the error `zerotier-cli: missing port and zerotier-one.port not found in /var/lib/zerotier-one`, you first need

-In case the ZeroTier daemon is not yet running, launch it:
+In case the ZeroTier daemon is not yet running, you'll get following error: `zerotier-cli: missing port and zerotier-one.port not found in /var/lib/zerotier-one`

+In order to launch the ZeroTier daemon:
 ```shell
 zerotier-one -d
 ```